revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 - It will throw a compile time error

-- When fucntional interface extends another interface it should not contain any abstract methods.
+- When a functional interface extends another interface it should not contain any abstract methods.

 </details>